hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 Some key learnings from this project were as follows:

 - Git discipline is key: as soon as this slips, things start to go wrong quickly.
-A methodical, structured approach combined with clear and consistent communication was cruicial for smooth merges and seamless pull requests.
-Further to this, merge issues are not a disaster: they are part and parcel of collarborative coding; don't panic and don't rush resolving conflicts!
+A methodical, structured approach combined with clear and consistent communication was crucial for smooth merges and seamless pull requests.
+Further to this, merge issues are not a disaster: they are part and parcel of collaborative coding; don't panic and don't rush resolving conflicts!
 - Debugging as a pair is a great way of resolving issues quickly when you have run out of ideas working solo.
 Fresh eyes and a new perspective are often the key to unlocking a problem straight away!
 - It's fine to change your project idea (if you do it early enough).
-- Even if it is initally unfamiliar, EJS is 'still just JavaScript' (albeit with some differences and limitations): at first I struggled to translate my understanding of JS into using EJS, but once I got over the few differences it just 'clicked'.
+- Even if it is initially unfamiliar, EJS is 'still just JavaScript' (albeit with some differences and limitations): at first I struggled to translate my understanding of JS into using EJS, but once I got over the few differences it just 'clicked'.
 This was a great feeling!
 Also, Express-EJS-layouts template-based views are a quick, powerful and efficient way of building and managing a web app - I really enjoyed using these.
 - Finding the 'right' communication is key: for us, this was about striking a balance between consistent and frequent communication in order to collaborate effectively, without needlessly breaking each others' concentration when working.
-Slack messages were great for non-urgent comms, whereas zoom was great for more immediate communication was required.
+Slack messages were great for non-urgent comms, whereas zoom was great for more immediate communication.
 Our [Trello board](https://trello.com/b/0mU24NKC/project-2-express-album) below was key to keeping track of who was doing what:

+![Trello Board screenshot](public/readme/Trello.png)

-- Bugs are part and parcel of coding and shouldn't be a source of panic.
+- Lastly, bugs and errors are part and parcel of coding and shouldn't be a source of panic.
 Crucially, chasing bugs should never lead to the loss of work and code.
 Calm decisions are good decisions, rushed and impulsive decisions are typically **not** good decisions.

-![Trello Board screenshot](public/readme/Trello.png)

 ## Successes and Challenges:

-Main 'wins' and successs from this project included:
+Main 'wins' and successes from this project included:
 - Gaining confidence working with the Express framework, implementing CRUD operations, writing in EJS.
 Also, building a clearer understanding around the concepts of frontend/client-side and backend/server-side.
-- Getting experience working as a team rather than solo, as well as buidling confidence using Git/GitHub version control as a pair, and resolving merge conflicts.
-Further to this, I really enjoyed the experience of being a Team Lead for this project: particularly setting direction, provding support, having responsibility for the main GitHub repository, and hosting the finished app on Heroku.
+- Getting experience working as a team rather than solo, as well as building confidence using Git/GitHub version control as a pair, and resolving merge conflicts.
+Further to this, I really enjoyed the experience of being a Team Lead for this project: particularly setting direction, providing support, having responsibility for the main GitHub repository, and hosting the finished app on Heroku.
 - Building confidence working with CSS: at times I struggled with CSS in Unit/Project 1, however during this project I found the concepts that previously seemed challenging - for example, positioning and flexbox - started to make more and more sense the longer I worked on them and the more issues I resolved.
 - Seeing an API work correctly after a lot of work was a great feeling and very quickly got me interested in working on backend code.